Games & Quizzes

 /ˈmēdiNG/

 Gathering of people to discuss something.
-To come together at a certain time or place.
+To provide something that is necessary.

 /ˈlīs(ə)ns/